5 year fixed mortgages

 you pay the same rate of interest for 5 years

-you get financial certainty about what you have to pay every month
+you get financial certainty about what you have to pay for your mortgage every month

 2 year fixes usually have lower interest rates than 5 year fixes, but in recent years the gap between the two options has narrowed.

 For those looking to fix for 5 years, this is good news.
-It means that you won’t pay a great deal more for the extra years of a secured rate.
+It means you can fix your mortgage for a longer term without paying higher interest.

 When deciding between a 5 or a 10 year fixed rate there are several things you should think about.

-you want more stability than 2 years but aren’t sure you’ll be living in the same property for more than 5 years
+you want more stability than 2 years but are not sure you’ll be living in the same property for more than 5 years

 you think your financial circumstances could fluctuate